 The Global Young Academy aims to become the voice of young scientists around the world.
-To realise our vision we develop, connect, and mobilize new talent from six continents.
-Moreover we empower young researchers to lead international, interdisciplinary, and intergenerational dialogue with the goal to make global decision making evidence-based and inclusive.
+To realise our vision, we develop, connect, and mobilize new talent from six continents.
+Moreover, we empower young researchers to lead international, interdisciplinary, and intergenerational dialogue with the goal to make global decision making evidence-based and inclusive.

 The GYA provides a rallying point for outstanding young scientists from around the world to come together to address topics of global importance.
-As of 2014, the GYA has reached its full capacity with 200 members, leading young scientists (defined as an average age of 35 years and at the beginning of their independent academic careers.
-Members are selected for the excellence of their science and their commitment to service and are serving five-year terms.
-The vibrancy of the GYA results from the energy of its members who are passionate about the role of science in creating a better world.
+As of 2014, the GYA has reached its full capacity with 200 members: leading young scientists, typically 3-10 years after their PhD, between 30 to 40 years of age, and in the early stages of their independent academic careers.
+Members are selected for their scientific excellence and their commitment to service, and serve five-year terms.
+Thus, as of 2017, the GYA counts 134 alumni in addition to its 200 members; together representing 70 countries.
+The vibrancy of this global organisation results from the energy of its members, who are passionate about the role of science in creating a better world.

-Eva Alisic (Co-Chair 2014-16) presents the work and mission of the GYA
+Eva Alisic (Co-Chair 2014-16) introduces the work and mission of the GYA.

 What we do